Having depression is a difficult experience, no matter your age.

 Depression is a complicated mental health condition that can be devastating if left untreated.
 What we are learning is that many people struggle with depression.
 However, Baby Boomers have their own set of challenges associated with depression, particularly as they get older.

-Healthy lifestyle choices can help, but if you believe that you are stuck with depression, don’t hesitate to see a therapist for support.
+Healthy lifestyle choices can help, but if you believe that you are stuck with depression, don’t hesitate to see a therapist for depression treatment.
 I’d be happy to provide the help you need.
 Please, feel free to contact me.